rtckitteam/C-iCare-Livechat-Widget/README.md

 - [ ] Reloaded the page mid-chat — the conversation continued instead of restarting

 ---
+## Latest Release

+Our latest release version is v2.0.1

+---
 ## License

 The widget is proprietary software, licensed rather than sold.
 Your active